-If you are struggling with a cold or seasonal allergies, dissolve two tablespoons of apple cider vinegar in a glass of water.
+If you are struggling with cold or seasonal allergies, dissolve two tablespoons of apple cider vinegar in a glass of water.

-In this way, acetic acid and the potassium in the apple cider vinegar can dissolve the mucus while the watered drink purifies your body.
+This way, acetic acid and the potassium in the apple cider vinegar can dissolve the mucus while the watered drink purifies your body.

-Additionally, the antibacterial properties of apple cider vinegar can help break down the very pathogens that cause your colds and allergies and prevent sinusitis.
+Additionally, the antibacterial properties of apple cider vinegar can help break down the pathogens that cause your colds and allergies and prevent sinusitis.

 If you drink apple cider vinegar because it has a variety of health benefits, the texture of your skin will also improve.